stephenverderame/cpp_book/src/templates/concepts.md

 Well, we get a specialization failure, and by the name of SFINAE this does not halt compilation, rather it just goes on to the next possible instantiation which is the struct that inherits from `false_type`.
 This is why our primary definition needed that second parameter.
 We need a parameter to put the `std::void_t` to see if we can resolve a correct type.
 If we can't, because this second parameter is defaulted, the compiler will then choose the less restricting primary definition of the struct.
-It won't choose this first, because our users will only supply one type parameter and a specialization taking one parameter will be chosen over one in which it takes a second, defaulted argument.
+It won't choose this first, because our users will only supply one type parameter, and a specialization taking one parameter will be chosen over one in which it takes a second, defaulted argument.

 Let's create a struct to check if a type implements an iterable concept.
 We'll check the type has `begin()` and `end()` member functions and that whatever returned from those functions is incrementable, dereferenceable, and comparable with `==` and `!=`.
 As we'll soon see, there's a better way to check if a type is an interator, and these requirements don't even cover all our bases.

 ```C++